 Some say that the first New Testament book was written about AD45-AD50 by James the half-brother of Jesus.

-Others say that the first book is Matthew, written about AD37 were others say Matthew was written later after James.
+Others say that the first book is Matthew, written about AD37 while others say Matthew was written later after James.
 While others suggest the earliest book in the NT is most likely the book to the Galatians.

 The book of James – Greetings